arnoson/kirby-deploy/README.md

   // Wether ot not call webhooks to set your website in maintenance mode during
   // deployment and clear the pages cache afterwards.
   callWebhooks: true,
+  // A secret token to protect the web hooks.
+  token: 'my_secret_token',
 }
 ```